Original Review date: August 2015. Tested with Suunto Smart HR Strap and 1.5 – 2.4.1 firmware (updated August 2017)

 So far Ambit3 formal trail testing has covered over 560km on 66 separate days on the surveyed courses.
 A number of the activities were also specifically planned to assess the impact of poor satellite coverage (via tools that give Geometric Dilution of Precision).
 Potential GDoP was logged for every activity to better make comparisons across models.

-The GPS pool against which the Ambit3 was tested included the following models: Garmin’s fēnix2, fēnix 3, and FR910XT, Suunto’s Ambit2 and Spartan Ultra, Polar’s V800, and a Sony Xperia Z5c running the SportsTracker app.
+The GPS pool against which the Ambit3 is assessed includes the following models: Garmin’s fēnix2, fēnix 3, and FR910XT, Suunto’s Ambit2 and Spartan Ultra, Polar’s V800, and a Sony Xperia Z5c running the SportsTracker app.

 The positional accuracy of the Ambit3 was pretty impressive across all conditions encountered.
 In unobstructed GPS conditions the median offset was 1.3 metres (mean 1.6).
 The Ambit3 also had the best performance in limited survey conditions with a median offset of 1.7m (mean 2.2m).